microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/SignIns/Reset-EntraBetaStrongAuthenticationMethodByUpn.md

 ---
-title: Reset-EntraStrongAuthenticationMethodByUpn
+title: Reset-EntraBetaStrongAuthenticationMethodByUpn
-description: This article provides details on the Reset-EntraStrongAuthenticationMethodByUpn command.
+description: This article provides details on the Reset-EntraBetaStrongAuthenticationMethodByUpn command.

 ms.topic: reference